-One of the most effective ways to improve your curb appeal is to add low voltage outdoor lighting.
+One of the most effective ways to improve your curb appeal is to install low voltage outdoor lighting.
 Not only does it give your house a high end look on the outside, it also makes your room look larger from the inside once the sun goes down.
 How?
 Lighting the outdoor spaces creates a visual extension to your indoor space at night, like adding additional rooms.
 And lets face it, if you spend any time in the yard after dark, lighting changes everything.
 A lit landscape under the stars gives your home and garden a resort feel.
 (Been to Disneyworld?
 Lighting is everything!)
 And you can do this yourself!
-Follow along with our tutorial on how we did this, and learn how to install low voltage lighting to enhance your home’s exterior.
+Follow along with our tutorial on how we did this, and learn how to install low voltage outdoor lighting to enhance your home’s exterior.
 Make your outdoor space as special as your indoor space!

 Start at a landscape supply or home improvement store to buy everything you will need to install your lights.